liljencrantz/crush/README.md

 ## What features of a traditional shell does Crush retain?

-The basic structure of the Crush language resemb
+The basic structure of the Crush language resembles a regular shell like bash.

 How to invoke commands, pass arguments and set up pipelines are unchanged, as is the central concept of a current working directory .